vivekshahi918/KubeDeployX./README.md

-# KubeDeployX - Fullstack E-Commerce Solution
+# KubeDeployX - Fullstack Website Solution

 ## 📝 Problem Statement

-KubeDeployX is a scalable and maintainable fullstack e-commerce solution.
+KubeDeployX is a scalable and maintainable fullstack website solution.
 The project aims to address the common challenges faced by modern e-commerce platforms such as secure authentication, efficient order and product management, integrated payments, and a CI/CD-ready production pipeline with Kubernetes.

 ---